bhohnco/Module-1-Journal-Reflections/Module1JournalReflections.md

 **Setting intentions for this module: who do I want to be this module?
 What specific habits would help me get there?
 How are those habits tied to the identity of a software developer?**

->
+>I want to be successful with the lessons and new material, and also lean into the struggle a little more.
+Ask for help when I need it and not be afraid of judgement.
+I plan on reaching out more when I'm stuck or having a hard time with an issue or problem.
+I beleive those are tied to growth and the growth mindset.
+Also understanding that no one does it alone, so why should you try to force that thinking?
+Be open to help and welcome it.

 **Incorporate temptation bundling to create a new habit by using this template:**

-**After [CURRENT HABIT], I will [HABIT I NEED TO DO].
+**After [making coffee], I will [work out].
-After [HABIT I NEED], I will [HABIT I WANT TO DO].
+After [working out], I will [look over the lesson plan for the day].
-How to enjoy “hard” habits: Reframe your habits to consider their benefits rather than their drawbacks; name 3 habits that you have to do and explain the benefits of them.
-How do they further your goals longterm?
-How will they add to your processes as a successful developer?
-At the end of the day, how do they add to your life?**
+How to enjoy “hard” habits: Reframe your habits to consider their benefits rather than their drawbacks; name 3 habits that you have to do and explain the benefits of them.**

+>working out - it provides me more energy, less stess, and overall better happiness
+>eating health - mantain a healthy body weight, have more energy, and don't feel as sluggest or tired
+>reading - keeps my mind sharp, helps with writting and grammar, also helps me sleep at night by clearing my mind before bed.

+**How do they further your goals longterm?**

+>by adding years to my life, holding myself accountable, and also having outlets for my mental health.

+**How will they add to your processes as a successful developer?**

+>They will help me when I'm stressed at work or need to take a POM.
+They will help keep me balanced and also help keep confidence level up.
+They are things I can reach for when I need them or need to step away from it all.
+Leading me to come back in a better frame of mind and more cleared headed to address any work issues.

+**At the end of the day, how do they add to your life?**

+>They keep me more blanced and present.
+Helping me to connect with loved ones and the moment.

 **Environment design (optional 5-min. additional reading: Motivation is Overvalued.
 Environment Often Matters More): how does your environment set-up currently help you with your habits?
 How could it be improved to make it easier for you to follow through on your habits?**

+> I have an office dedicated to school and only school.
+I do not bring my work outside of my office so the rest of my home is for other parts of my life.
+I believe I could add a quiet meditation spot to my home to help me get away and destress.
+It's something I plan on doing in a few weeks.

 **“When you start a new habit, it should take less than two minutes to do.”
 Read this 4-min article on how to stop procrastinating.
 Apply the 2-minute rule to reframe 2-3 of your habits by scaling them down into the 2-minute version.
 How does this reframing help you think about shaping your new identity as a software developer?**

+>I need to read the article and come back to this question.

 **Mod 1 week 5**